RuPaul's Drag Race UK: Contestants

-There has been a total of 45 contestants featured in four series of RuPaul's Drag Race UK so far with The Vivienne, Lawrence Chaney, Krystal Versace and Danny Beard being crowned UK's Next Drag Superstar.
+There have been a total of 56 contestants featured in six series of RuPaul's Drag Race UK so far with The Vivienne, Lawrence Chaney, Krystal Versace, Danny Beard, Ginger Johnson, and Kyran Thrax being crowned UK's Next Drag Superstar.
+Contestants have returned to compete on other editions of the Drag Race franchise, including on Canada's Drag Race: Canada vs. the World, RuPaul's Drag Race All Stars, and RuPaul's Drag Race Global All Stars.